 The best time to pollinate is around 8-9 AM in the morning.
 Just as well, the stigma of the female-stage flower is most receptive from 8-10 AM.
 In full bloom time, we can hand pollinate the flowers every 3-4 days.

-When you do the pollination, you can use the index and middle finger to kind of secure the flower stem in place.
-Then, use your thumb to slightly open one flower petal.
+When you do the pollination, you can use the index and middle finger to kind of hold the flower stem securely in place (like when someone is holding a sort of cigarette, although this might not be a good analogy for those of you who are non-smokers).
+But anyway then, use your thumb to slightly open one flower petal – any one is fine.

 Then, gently spread or rub the pollen onto the stigma.
 It'd be better if the pollen is spread evenly all around.
 Repeat this three times.
 The fruit will grow even and not too deformed or weird looking.

 If there is a flower growing between two little fruits that have already set on the branch and you want to pollinate it, just be a little extra careful though.
 With a skillful pair of hands, it's okay.

 However, if it's one of your first few times doing the job of a bee, then you may want to leave that sandwiched in-between flower alone.
 Some poking and drilling here and there could disturb the neighboring new fruits, causing them to drop.
 It'd be a real waste.